sbi-fair/sbi-fair.github.io/content/en/docs/Surogates/particle-dynamics/index.md

 linkTitle: "Particle dynamics"
 weight: 60
 description: >
-  Recurrent Neural Nets as a Particle Dynamics Integrator (IU)
+  Recurrent Neural Nets as a Particle Dynamics Integrator
 author: TBD
 resources:
 - src: "**.{png,jpg}"
   title: "Image #:counter"
 ---

-Recurrent Neural Nets as a Particle Dynamics Integrator (IU)
+Recurrent Neural Nets as a Particle Dynamics Integrator

 The second IU initial application shows a rather different type of surrogate and illustrates an SBI goal to collect benchmarks covering a